-- Auditors do not receive official grades on examinations or other class assignments although they may be asked to fulfill all course requirements.
-No change to or from audit status will be permitted after the first ten weeks of class (or equivalent class hours).
+- Auditors do not receive official grades on examinations or other class assignments, although they may be asked to fulfill all course requirements.
+No change to or from audit status will be permitted after the first 10 weeks of class (or equivalent class hours).

 - If a course is repeated, only one grade will be used in computation of the QPA.
 However, both the original and the second grade earned will remain on the student’s permanent record.

-- A student intending to withdraw from a course after the drop/add period must do so prior to the last day of the term as follows.
+- A student intending to withdraw from a course after the Add/Drop Period must do so prior to the last day of the term as follows:

-- Obtain a withdrawal form from the Registrar’s Office (Room 152, Administration Building) or the QCC Advising Center (Room 61, Administration Building) at QCC Worcester (Main Campus).
+- Obtain a withdrawal form from the QCC Registrar’s Office (Room 152, Administration Building) or the QCC Advising Center (Room 61, Administration Building) at QCC Worcester (Main Campus).

-- If a student wishes to withdraw prior to the tenth week of class (or the equivalent), he/she may complete the form, obtain the signature of the instructor or academic advisor and return the form to the Registrar’s Office.
+- If a student wishes to withdraw prior to the 10th week (or equivalent) of class, he or she may complete the form, obtain the signature of the instructor or Academic Advisor and return the form to the QCC Registrar’s Office.

-- Any student in an educational or vocational training institution who is unable because of his/her religious beliefs to attend class or to participate in any examination, study or work requirement on a particular day shall be excused from any such examination or study or work requirement, and shall be provided with an opportunity to make up such examination, study or work requirement that he/she may have missed because of such absence on any particular day; provided, however, that such a makeup examination or work shall not create an unreasonable burden on such school.
+- Any student in an educational or vocational training institution who is unable because of his or her religious beliefs to attend class or to participate in any examination, study or work requirement on a particular day shall be excused from any such examination or study or work requirement, and shall be provided with an opportunity to make up such examination, study or work requirement that he or she may have missed because of such absence on any particular day; provided, however, that such a makeup examination or work shall not create an unreasonable burden on such school.
 The institution for making available to the said student such opportunity shall charge no fees of any kind.
-No adverse or prejudicial effects shall result to the student because of his/her availing himself/herself of the provisions of this section.
-(Section 2bn, Chapter 151C, Massachusetts General Law)
+No adverse or prejudicial effects shall result to the student because of his or her availing himself or herself of the provisions of this section.
+(Section 2bn, Chapter 151C, Massachusetts General Law).

 Academic Dismissal and Probation

-All students matriculating in a degree or certificate program, other than first semester freshmen (cumulatively enrolled for under 17 credits), must meet the following requirements:
+All students matriculating in an associate degree or certificate program, other than first semester freshmen (cumulatively enrolled for under 17 credits), must meet the following requirements: